cr0t/dotfiles/README.md

 ### Local `littles`

-By default we set up `$PATH` to look into `~/.littles.local` directory too.
-If you need to have some scripts available only on some particular machine (like temp scripts for your current projects) which you do not want to commit to this repo, `mkdir ~/.littles.local` and put these scripts there.
+By default we set up `$PATH` to look into `~/.local/bin` directory too.
+If you need to have some scripts available only on some particular machine (like temp scripts for your current projects) which you do not want to commit to this repo, put these scripts there.

 ## How to use [vim-plug](https://github.com/junegunn/vim-plug)